-This decision finds that it is reasonable in principle to adopt a proxy value for unavailable natural gas price data, even though the exact methodology for
+This decision finds that it is reasonable in principle to adopt a proxy value for unavailable natural gas price data, even though the exact methodology for determining the proxy value is not adopted at this time.
+The proposed methodology

 119 2018 California Gas Report, prepared by the California Gas and Electric Utilities.